Unbiased Compression Saves Communication in Distributed Optimization: When and How Much?: Experimental details and additional results

 \subsection{Parameter values}

 In this subsection, we list all the parameter values that are selected by applying Bayesian Optimization.
-Table \ref{tab:ls}, \ref{tab:a9a}, \ref{tab:w8a}, \ref{tab:lb} list the parameters chosen in the least squares problem, logistic regression using \texttt{a9a} dataset, logistic regression using \texttt{w8a} dataset and the constructed problem, respectively.
+Table \ref{tab:ls}, \ref{tab:a9a}, \ref{tab:w8a}, \ref{tab:lb}, \ref{tab:cifar} list the parameters chosen in the least squares problem, logistic regression using \texttt{a9a} dataset, logistic regression using \texttt{w8a} dataset, the constructed problem, and logistic regression using CIFAR-10 dataset, respectively.